devGnode/jgraphics/Readme.md

 ## Preamble

-i have discovered the html canvas, near of 2015 and i have find that fabulous  ( i know that exists in another language like python ) but it was a revelation for me, of course i don't work on it all my free time but i come back on it often, i have tried... i tried a lot of things, gba emulator, emulate a MDA/CGA graphical ASCII code page,  but I scatter in all my projets and nothing was been made of correct ^^ all codes are staying of  javascript testing pages.
+I have discovered the html canvas, near of 2015 and i have find that fabulous  ( i know that exists in another language like python ) but it was a revelation for me, of course i don't work on it all my free time but i come back on it often, i have tried... i tried a lot of things, gba emulator, emulate a MDA/CGA graphical ASCII code page,  but I scatter in all my projets and nothing was been made of correct ^^ all codes are staying of  javascript testing pages.
 However i have re-worked on it this year and resulting of multiple project, i post this first project.

 ## Techno